the Greater Miami

 Much of the Porsche experience is about how a Porsche handles.
 And not to be critical of front engine Porsches, it's the original positioning of the engine and transmission to the car's rear that is at the root of why a Porsche feels & handles---for the most part---as it does.
 Of course there's much more to consider: geometry, weights & distribution, aerodynamics, suspension, ride height and tires.
 These are just a few of the ingredients that comprise what creates the handling experience of a rear engine Porsche.
 On a performance scale, Porsche ranks among the top handling cars ever.
 This is not coincidence.
 It comes from Porsche's dedication---from the very beginning: to race... and win.

 What do You want in terms of handling from your Porsche?
-If you're not sure, talk to me.
-I'll help you answer this interesting question.
-If you know, I can help you understand your Porsche's current status and what's required in order to achieve the handling you want---be it for street or race track.
-305-588-0874 To Porsche Brakes & Suspension / Handling page
+If you're not sure, talk to GP.
+He'll help you answer this interesting question.
+If you know, he can help you understand your Porsche's current status and what's required in order to achieve the handling you want---be it for street or race track.
+305-588-0874 To Porsche "Handling" page.

 Porsche body design is like no other---the 911 form being classic.
 And to think, Porsche once considered replacing the 911-type in their product line with the 928.
 This decision was based on Porsche's thinking at the time that, with the introduction of the 930, nothing more could be done with the 911 platform.
 Corporate leadership subsequently changed at Porsche.
-And so to did the future of the 911 platform---it continued and has become the iconic body symbol of Porsche.
-An icon among sports cars.
+And so to did the future of the 911 platform---it continued and has become the iconic body form that represents the Porsche brand.

 A Porsche interior is one of the finest in the market for a sports car of its' class.
 Everything is ergonomically designed with today's Porsche interiors keeping pace with features found in most luxury sedans.

-Your Porsche's interior, in Miami the hottest topic is air conditioning.
+In Miami, the interior topic that raises the most interest is air conditioning.
 More to the point, AC that delivers cold air from the vents.
-You'll find a good deal of AC information in the Interior page.
+There's a good deal of AC information available in the "Interior" section.

-If your interior is worn, or not to your liking either aesthetically or in regards to some ergonomic consideration, I'm here to help sort that out for you.
-Bear in mind, my shop does not do reupholstering.
-My role---when called for---is to disassemble parts for reupholstering... supervise the reupholstering work if needed/wanted... then reassemble interior parts.
-Doing so, I ensure your interior is completed both aesthetically and mechanically as it should be.
+If your interior is worn, or not to your liking either aesthetically or in regards to some comfort consideration, GP can help sort that out for you.
+Bear in mind, GP AutoWerks does not do reupholstering.
+GP's role---when called for---is to disassemble parts for reupholstering... supervise the reupholstering work if needed/wanted... then reassemble interior parts.
+You're Porsche interior is then completed both aesthetically and mechanically as it should be.

-If You have physical considerations that require specific interior adjustments be made to your Porsche for personal comfort, I can help You.
-This concerns interior adjustments that are beyond the scope of the adjust-ability built into your Porsche's controls.
+For personal physical considerations that require specific interior adjustments---adjustments that are beyond the scope of the adjust-ability built into your Porsche's controls---GP can answer your needs.
 Such adjustments may include but not be limited to seat position, seat form, steering column positioning, shifter positioning, seat belts/harnesses, and roll cage structures.
-To what degree these areas of your Porsche's interior can be modified requires discussion between us.
-To Porsche Interior page
+Consult with GP to determine what degree these areas of your Porsche's interior can be modified to suit you.
+To Porsche "Interior" page.

-When this website refers to Porsche modification, that refers to alterations from a car's stock configuration to non-stock.
+When this website refers to Porsche Mod, that refers to alterations from a car's stock configuration to non-stock.
 This can be be for performance and/or aesthetic reasons.
-In this realm, I create and make changes according to customer-inspired ideas of all sorts.
-If you have a vision you want to see come to life on or in your Porsche, I'm interested to see it too.
-If you want me to come up with the idea(s) for you..... can do.
+In this realm, GP creates and makes changes according to customer-inspired ideas of all sorts.
+If you have a vision you want to see come to life on or in your Porsche, GP can offer expert guidance and production capabilities.
+To Porsche "Resto & Mod" page.

 4551 SW 71 Ave.